hxc180000/customer-churn-analysis/README.md

 ---

 ## Business Recommendation
-Focus retention efforts on month-to-month customers in their first year.
+Focus retention efforts on month-to-month customers, especially during their first year.

 A 5% reduction in churn for this group would retain ~83 customers and recover about $66,000 in annual revenue.